3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/intro-to-bootstrap.md

 Libraries are packages of code that typically get called by your application to perform a task, like DOM manipulation or HTTP requests; jQuery, for example.
 With a library, we can use the functionality directly without changing our code.

-It is not unlikely that a developer using Bootstrap, will want to make their own CSS class called `.danger` that is completely unrelated to Bootstrap.
+It is possible that a developer using Bootstrap, will want to make their own CSS class called `.danger` that is completely unrelated to Bootstrap.
 It's extremely unlikely, however, that anyone is going to create their own class called `.btn-danger`.

 Bootstrap works to be as unobtrusive as possible and not conflict with any classes users might be defining, so it engages in this sort of **classnamespacing**.

 ![Inversion of Control](https://qph.ec.quoracdn.net/main-qimg-590e2cd0dfea3a4466296e48167029ac-p)

-The key difference between a library and a framework is **“Inversion of Control”**.
+The key difference between a library and a framework is [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control).
 When you call a method from a library, you are in control.
 But with a framework, the control is inverted: the framework calls you.

 <br />

 #### We Do: An InFORMED Case Study

 - cd into your ga folder
-- cd into your exercises folder
+- cd into your class-exercise folder
 - `mkdir bootstrap-case-study`
 - `cd bootstrap-case-study`
 - touch an `index.html` that contains this form: